Tom Kristensen: DTM commitments alongside endurance successes (2004–06)

+Hockenheim accident & final DTM seasons (2007–09)

 Kristensen driving for Audi (Abt) at the Hockenheimring in the 2008 Deutsche Tourenwagen Masters season.

 2007 proved to be a fruitless year for Kristensen, who started it by finishing fourth at the 12 Hours of Sebring due to two early starter motor failures.
 Kristensen entered the DTM once again in 2007, but suffered a heavy accident at the season opener in Hockenheim after a collision with Alexandre Prémat.'
 The crash resulted in a long break from training for Kristensen, who missed three rounds of the season as a result.
 It was reported that a new type of collar worn by Kristensen may have prevented him suffering a broken neck in the crash.
 Once he returned, the Dane achieved a best finish of fifth at the Norisring and claimed a sole pole position at the final Hockenheim round; this resulted in 14th place in the standings by year's end.

 Kristensen began 2008 by finishing third at Sebring, being beaten by two Porsche Spyder LMP2 entries.
 His season in the DTM brought home three podiums and two poles, which helped him to eighth in the standings.
 A slightly more successful season followed in 2009: Kristensen, along with Capello and McNish, won at Sebring in the Audi R15 TDI.
 In what he announced to be his final campaign in the DTM, Kristensen finished eighth overall again, having inherited a victory at the season opener in Hockenheim after a puncture for leader Ekström.
 After the season ended, Kristensen revealed it had taken two years until all after-effects of his 2007 accident had disappeared.